 The best way to Show Humanitate is to prevent the spread of COVID-19 by implementing proven safety measures which help limit contact with others.
-Working together to help limit the spread of infection helps protect our essential workers, on-site faculty, and students.
+Working together to help limit the spread of infection helps protect our entire campus and broader Winston-Salem community.

 Wake Forest will join other higher education institutions and businesses in requiring all employees to receive both an FDA approved or authorized COVID-19 vaccine.
 Faculty and staff who have not already submitted COVID-19 vaccine documentation, will be required to get vaccinated and submit proof of their first dose by Friday, October 1.